fourfive6/voldemort-cisco-implant/README.md

 This sample is provided **strictly for research and educational purposes**.
 Do not execute the binaries.
 Use in sandboxes or analysis environments only.

-The behavior and operational signature **strongly resembles tools disclosed in the 2017 Vault 7 leak**, associated with a certain U.S. intelligence agency known for global surveillance operations.
+The behavior and operational signature **strongly resembles tools disclosed in the 2017 Vault 7 leak**.

-Whether this sample is a fork, evolution, or unreported sibling remains unclear — but its stealth, impersonation, and delivery method are consistent with state-grade implants historically linked to **Langley-based interests**.

 ## 📩 Contact